brogar2000/site/docs/index.md

 : Likewise, adding new functionality such as new keyboard commands should be easy enough, without needing to tinker with the source code of the screen reader.
-Manual editing of the configuration files as well as an intuitive grafical program to modify gestures and define new actions will be available.
+Manual editing of the configuration files as well as an intuitive graphical program to modify gestures and define new actions will be available.

 Modern navigation patterns

 : In a perfect world, apps would just be accessible automatically, However, that's almost never the case.
 Therefore, visually impaired people rely on additional tools provided by their screen reader, such as object navigation, a way to explore the accessibility tree of an app without relying on focus, being then able to discover unfocusable  elements that have important information nevertheless.
-We have this in [NVDA][nvda] and other screen readers, but not in Orca and as such, not in linux.
+We have this in [NVDA][nvda] and other screen readers, but not in Orca and as such, not in Linux.
 Yggdrasil will address that.

 [nvda]: https://www.nvaccess.org/